nandorojo/dripsy/README.md

 ### Animated Values

-To use an animated view, simple use the `as` prop.
+To use an animated view, use the `as` prop.

 ```js
 import { View } from 'dripsy'